 Stress in itself may not be such a bad thing, but it’s how we react to it that can cause harm.
 Stress is a way for our body to prepare us to perform better.
 When we allow ourselves to acknowledge stress, and think about it in a more positive way, we’re more likely to have lower stress levels since we’re able to manage it better.

 Taking care of our mental health and wellbeing are vital for a thriving workplace, enabling better performance, concentration and success.
-Join the project management community as a member today and be part of the APM Hub where you can safely connect with other project professionals, share tips and be welcomed into our growing community.
+Join the project management community as a member today and be part of the APM Community where you can safely connect with other project professionals, share tips and be welcomed into our growing community.
 And remember, you are the greatest project you will ever work on.